Skip to main content

 Multiple startup functions/statics are supported, but the invocation order is not guaranteed.

-The ctor crate assumes it is available as a direct dependency, with extern crate ctor.
-If you re-export ctor items as part of your crate, you can use the crate_path parameter to redirect the macro’s output to the correct crate.
+The ctor crate assumes it is available as a direct dependency, If you re-export ctor items as part of your crate, you can use the crate_path parameter to redirect the macro’s output to the correct crate, or use the declarative::ctor form.

 §Examples